Keystone

 timeout: 5m

-# You have a Docker image in a registry:
+# Docker image in a registry:

 agent: